AlephAlpha/Nekomata/doc/Builtins.md

 If it is, push the integer itself, otherwise fail.

-This function is automatically vectorized with filtering.
+This function is automatically vectorized.

 ### `positive` (`P`, `1 -> 1`)